 The largest brick castle in Iran

-Rudkhan is the castle's name belonging to the Seljuk period, which is built over the forest highlands of Fomen County in the beautiful village of Rudkhan and has 2.6 hectares of land, and 65 rainforests and walls with a length of 1500 meters.
+Rudkhan as a Historical Tourist Attraction is the castle's name belonging to the Seljuk period, which is built over the forest highlands of Fomen County in the beautiful village of Rudkhan and has 2.6 hectares of land, and 65 rainforests and walls with a length of 1500 meters.
 The castle is located at an altitude of 665 to 715 meters above sea level, along with a river with the same name.

-The Arg-e Bam, the world's largest brick building, is one of the most important and most valuable historical landmarks of Iran.
+The Arg-e Bam as a Historical Tourist Attraction, the world's largest brick building, is one of the most important and most valuable historical landmarks of Iran.
 The predecessors of this massive historical complex built on a large rock near Bam city in Kerman province.

 the world's largest clay building